amryassen/e-commerce-stateless-springBoot/README.md

-# This is a redme for e-commerce application
+# This is a README for e-commerce application